aus-groundcover/georapp-help/docs/map-view-display-options.md

 The compare function is useful to show two different data layers side by side, or two different time points of the same data layer.

 To use Compare function first make sure the Map View is on 2D mode.
-Compare and timelines do not work using 3D Terrain or 3D smooth base maps.
-See [Base map](#base-map) for more information about base maps.
+Compare and timelines do not work using 3D Terrain or 3D smooth basemaps.
+See [Basemap](#base-map) for more information about basemaps.

 The compare function can be launched in two ways